Father Patrick Tishel - Headmaster and Co-Founder

 "I love St. Herman's School and have given most of my life to it.
 I explain to friends who have never heard of it that it is a one room schoolhouse just like Laura and Mary from Little House on the Prairie.
 Except this "Little House" is in the city."

-Dianne Mira - Class 2 Instructor
+Dianne Mira - Art and Penmanship Instructor

 “I personally love teaching at St. Herman’s, for every day when I enter my classroom I am greeted by students full of natural curiosity and a healthy exuberance towards learning.